klenov/advancedSerial/README.md

 You can find a complete example [here](https://github.com/klenov/advancedSerial/blob/master/examples/Advanced/Advanced.ino).

-You should have Arduino IDE 1.5.8 or newer to use this library or you can [manually enable C++11 in the configuration files](https://arduino.land/FAQ/content/2/49/en/can-c11-be-used-with-arduino.html).
+You should have Arduino IDE 1.5.8 or newer to use this library.

 # Public Methods
 | Method               | Short alias | Description                                                   |